Parker Retzlaff: NASCAR Camping World Truck Series

 On September 26, 2022, it was revealed that Retzlaff would make his NASCAR Camping World Truck Series debut at Talladega Superspeedway, driving the No. 20 for Young's Motorsports.

+NASCAR Cup Series

+On May 30, 2024, it was originally announced that Retzlaff would make his NASCAR Cup Series debut at Daytona International Speedway in August, driving the No. 62 Chevrolet for Beard Motorsports.
+However, on August 5, 2024, it was announced that Retzlaff would drive the No. 66 for MBM Motorsports during the Cook Out 400 at Richmond Raceway, as he was required to make a non-superspeedway start before Daytona.
+Retzlaff started 37th and finished 35th, six laps down.
+At the 2024 Coke Zero Sugar 400, Retzlaff scored an impressive seventh place finish after pushing Harrison Burton to the lead under an overtime finish.

 Personal life

 Retzlaff currently resides in his hometown of Rhinelander, Wisconsin.
-He is a fan of NASCAR Cup Series driver, Kyle Larson, and enjoys playing basketball, working on race cars, and playing on his iRacing sim during his free time.
+He is a fan of NASCAR Cup Series driver Kyle Larson, and enjoys playing basketball, working on race cars, and occasionally racing on his iRacing sim during his free time.

 Motorsports career results

 Stock car career summary

 † As Retzlaff was a guest driver, he was ineligible for championship points.

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)